marctjones/fosstraining/jupyter.md

 math.sqrt(9)
 ```

-14. You can do some really complicated stuff by borrowing other peoples code
+14. You can do some really complicated stuff by borrowing other people's code
 ```python
 import http.client
 conn = http.client.HTTPConnection('google.com')